 So the two aging men finally shook hands.

 Oh, What a Lovely Little Boring Story about a bruised Toff’s Ego.

 When I first spotted this guy strutting through the Comp room my immediate impression was that this guy must be high up alongside the Government Printer.
 On asking the senior apprentice Brian Hartshorne I was told that he was the Government Storekeeper in charge of all stores.

 Wow, I thought, he must be one of the top men here.
 What a job – in charge of all government stores.
 Little did I know that he was just a stores clerk.

 Years later, I purchased a block of land at Highbury and thought about placing a printed sign on the block.
 I needed a sheet of about 4-ply board.
-So off I go to the store and stupid me approached PS and asked for one sheet.
+So off I go to the store and stupid me approached Peter Shepherd and asked for one sheet.
 He replied “Sure where’s your ‘chit’?”